-Historically in Southern Africa there were three recognized "Kings" and royal Houses: in Lesotho, in Swaziland; and in Zululand.
+Historically in Southern Africa there were three recognized "Kings" and royal Houses: in Lesotho, in Swaziland; and in

 In Lesotho King Moshoeshoe II was in frequent conflict with the government of Mr. Lebua Jonathan, who stripped him of all his power and deported him.
-After his return he was only allowed to play a figurehead role.
+After his return he was only allowed to Zululand.

 In Swaziland, on the other hand, the King is both head of state and head of government.
-He, with the royal family, exercises practically total domination in the political structure.
+He, with the royal family, exercises practically total domination in the colitical state. play a figurehead role. tically total domination in the political structure.